 - Ozempic (semaglutide) injection is a medication used for type 2 diabetes that comes in a self-injectable pen.
 This pen is a device that is pre-filled with medication and makes it easier for you to give yourself the weekly injections.

-- If you use the 0.5 mg per week dose, your pen will hold 4 doses and last for one month.
-If you use the 1 mg per week dose, your pen will hold 2 doses and you will need two pens each month.
+- If you use the 0.5 mg, 1 mg or 2 mg maintenance dose per week, your pen will hold 4 doses and last for one month.

 - Each carton also contains NovoFine Plus needles that are used with the Ozempic pen.

-Ozempic injection is available at the pharmacy in two options:
+Ozempic injection is available at the pharmacy in three options:

 - A carton that contains one pen with 2 mg/1.5 mL of Ozempic.
-This pen delivers doses of either 0.25 mg or 0.5 mg per injection.
+This pen delivers 4 weekly doses of 0.25 mg plus 2 weekly doses of 0.5 mg per injection OR 4 weekly doses of 0.5 mg per injection.
 The carton also contains 6 NovoFine Plus needles.
 This pen is intended for treatment initiation at the 0.25 mg dose and maintenance treatment at the 0.5 mg dose.
 The pen delivers 4 doses of the 0.25 mg and 2 doses of the 0.5 mg strength.
 It can also deliver 4 doses of the 0.5 mg strength.

-- A carton that contains two pens with 2 mg/1.5 mL of Ozempic per pen.
-This pen delivers doses of 1 mg per injection.
+- A carton that contains one pen with 4 mg/3 mL of Ozempic per pen.
+This pen delivers 4 weekly doses of 1 mg per injection.
 The carton also contains 4 NovoFine Plus needles.
 This pen is intended for maintenance treatment at the 1 mg dose only.
-Each pen delivers 2 doses of the 1 mg strength.
-If you have a carton with 2 pens of the 1 mg per injection, two pens will deliver a month’s worth of medication.
+Each pen delivers 4 doses of the 1 mg strength and contains a month’s worth of medication.